A Flexible Vision Correction Procedure to Rid You of Glasses and Contacts.

 No Risk of Dry Eye

-Visian ICL does not cause or contribute to dry eye syndrome, like other vision correction procedures.
-If you have dry eyes, ask your doctor if the Visian ICL may be the best vision correction option for you.
+The EVO ICL does not cause or contribute to dry eye syndrome, like other vision correction procedures.
+If you have dry eyes, ask your doctor if EVO ICL may be the best vision correction option for you.

 Treatment Flexibility for The Future

 Your vision changes as you grow older and eventually most people will need cataract surgery.
-An important benefit with the Visian ICL is that you have flexible treatment options as your vision changes.
-Because Visian ICL does not alter the structure of your eye, the measurements required for subsequent procedures are often more reliable and increase the predictability of outcomes.
+An important benefit with the EVO ICL is that you have flexible treatment options as your vision changes.
+Because EVO ICL does not alter the structure of your eye, the measurements required for subsequent procedures are often more reliable and increase the predictability of outcomes.

 A True LASIK Alternative